adamalton/django-csp-reports/README.md

 * Sends them to you via email.
 * Saves them to the datbase via a Django model.
 * Runs any of your own custom functions on them.
+* Can generate a summary of a reports.

 ### Supported Django Versions